Frequently Asked Questions

 Q – Do you recommend buying second hand Beatstep or APC40 controllers ?

-A – Generally if possible to buy new i do not recommend buying second hand.
+A – Generally if it is possible to buy new, i do not recommend buying second hand.
 Controllers are devices that are subject to wear.
 Any single problematic button or knob impedes with the workings of your entire controller as they tend to emit stray signals, which will trigger programmed actions in Davinci Resolve.
 So it is vital you use a 100% working device.
 So if you do buy second hand (for example for the APC40 MK1 that is only available second hand) make sure it is in perfect working order.